aptech/docs/docs/CR-rescale.rst

 ::

-    //Create a matrix with 2 columns
-    x = {   12.5 1088.5,
+    // Create a matrix with 2 columns x = {   12.5 1088.5,
     	18.2  879.3,
     	10.8 1232.0,